-Expectedly, all five of these categories carry no less than four highly important formulas that offer insight into the company’s operations.
-Nevertheless, there are a few ratios that the investors rely on more when it comes to evaluating if they should invest in the company.
+Expectedly, all five of these categories carry no less than four highly important formulas that offer insight into the company’s operations and obligations.
+Nevertheless, there are a few ratios that the investors rely on more when it comes to evaluating growth rate and a company’s earnings, which would indicate whether or not they should invest in the company.
 Thus, below is a comprehensive analysis of the four of the most important ratios that one should keep in mind.

 The Current Ratio

-Another common name for this ratio is the “Net Working Capital” ratio as it demonstrates how likely some company is to cover all of its short-term liabilities.
+Another common name for this ratio is the “Net Working Capital” ratio, as it demonstrates how likely some company is to cover all of its short-term liabilities.
+Working capital is key when measuring the financial health of a company.
 For those unfamiliar, these liabilities will be the ones that must be re-paid within less than a year.
 Thus, the assets that will be used to pay with must come from the short-term accounts as well.
 These include things like the company’s cash and cash equivalents, inventories, accounts receivables, and similar.
 To further understand the purpose of this ratio, consider the following example.